 Small businesses are owed on average £6,142 mostly by larger firms not paying them for goods and services on time.
-For more than 10 years we’ve been highlighting the impact of late payment, supply-chain bullying (suppliers are forced by larger firms to cut their prices), retrospective discounting (larger firms forcing a discount of an already agreed price) and paying-to-stay (smaller companies pay larger firms to remain a supplier, but without the promise of any actual work).
+For more than 10 years we’ve been highlighting the impact of late payment, supply-chain bullying.
+Practices range beyond simply paying late; we have seen retrospective discounting (larger firms forcing a discount of an already agreed price), paying-to-stay (smaller companies pay larger firms to remain a supplier, but without the promise of any actual work).
 FSB tackled Carillion, 6 months before it collapsed, as we saw they were paying suppliers in 126 days – more than 4 months.

-Our research shows 37% have run into cash flow difficulties, 30% have been forced to use an overdraft and 20% cite a slowdown in profit growth.
-If all payments were made on time 50,000 more businesses could be kept open whilst the UK economy would receive a £2.5 billion boost.
+Our research shows 37% small businesses have run into cash flow difficulties, 30% have been forced to use an overdraft and 20% cite a slowdown in profit growth.
+If all payments were made on time 50,000 more businesses could be kept open each year, whilst the UK economy would receive a £2.5 billion boost.